HOME |

 The copyright of the content belongs to the authors, artists and photographers, unless otherwise stated.
 (If authors, artists or photographers wish for some alternative arrangement to be put in place for their piece [e.g. assigning a Creative Commons licence to it], they can request this at the time of submission.)

-The Journal reserves the right for all content to appear on its website in readable and printable format indefinitely, and the right for all published writing to be translated into other languages for further distribution.
+The Journal reserves the right for all content to appear on its website in readable and printable format indefinitely, the right to distribute that content to scholarly research databases, and the right for all published writing to be translated into other languages for further distribution.
 There is no limit on printing or distribution of PDFs downloaded from the website.

 We encourage individuals wishing to translate pieces into other languages, to enable the Journal to reach a wider audience (as an example, some pieces from the first issue have been translated into Spanish).
 To contact us about this, please use the form here.